-From the 16th May 2018 Universal Credit has been introduced in West Lothian, as a result you can only claim Housing Benefit if you meet one or more of the following conditions:
+Universal Credit was introduced in West Lothian on the 16th May 2018.
+As a result, you can now only make a new claim for Housing Benefit if you meet one or more of the following conditions:

-- You live in and pay rent for a property in which you receive care, support or supervision.
+- You live in and pay rent for a property in which you receive care, support or supervision (such as Sheltered Housing);

-- You live in and pay rent for temporary accommodation.
+- You live in and pay rent for temporary accommodation (such as short-term accommodation provided by the Council);

-- You are liable to pay rent and have reached your state pension age, you can find out more about your state pension age here.
+- You are have reached state pension age and have a rent liability.
+(You can find out more about your state pension age here.)

-In order to make a claim you must provide proof of your identity, National Insurance number, income, savings and all capital; this information is also required for your partner if you have one.
+When making a claim, you must provide proof of your identity, National Insurance number, income, savings and all capital.
+This information is also required for your partner if you have one.
 If you are living together as a couple your income is assessed jointly.